 - acted under a good faith claim of right to the property involved;

 - the defendant acted in the honest belief that the defendant had the right to obtain or exert control over the property as the defendant did;

 - the property involved was that of the defendant’s spouse unless the defendant and the defendant’s spouse were not living together as husband and wife and were living in separate residences at the time of the alleged theft; or

 - in a case of theft of a trade secret, the defendant rightfully knew the trade secret, or the trade secret was available to the defendant from a source other than the owner.

-If you were accused of a theft crime in Baltimore, Annapolis, Catonsville, or Arbutus, Maryland contact an experienced criminal defense attorney at James E. Crawford, Jr. & Associates.
-Our lawyers represent clients charged with a misdemeanor and felony theft crimes including:
+If you were accused of theft charges in Baltimore, Annapolis, Catonsville, or Arbutus, Maryland contact an experienced criminal defense attorney at James E. Crawford, Jr. & Associates.
+Our theft lawyer represents clients charged with a misdemeanor and felony theft crimes including: